Why Study Music Education?

 Music education students often complete honors projects in research, composition, or performance.
-Extended teaching opportunities are available through our community music division.
+Extended teaching opportunities are available through our community Department of Music.
 Students have been published in academic journals and have had compositions performed.

 While many schools have increased the time necessary to complete a degree, we remain dedicated to a 4-year degree program.
 Our students work hard, but they also finish within four years.

 With class sizes ranging from four to eight students in each music education classroom, we value intensive interactions.
 Small class sizes give you more opportunities for feedback, individualized opportunities, chances to be heard, stronger peer bonds, and relationships with professors that go beyond the classroom.
 We personalize experiences based on each student’s interests, needs, and career goals.

 First-year students take coursework in music technology, developing the skills needed to succeed throughout the curriculum.
 Other tools used include: stteach© (online tool for observations), an ipad orchestra in world musics, qualQuery©, Sibelius, audio recording software, and digital video analysis of conducting.